Understanding Neuroplasticity: How the Brain Relearns Movement

 Traditional rehabilitation harnesses neuroplasticity through structured practice:

-Constraint-induced movement therapy forces use of the affected limb by restricting the unaffected one.
+Constraint-induced movement therapy forces the use of the affected limb by restricting the unaffected one.
 It's challenging but effective – the brain strengthens neural pathways controlling the impaired side when given no choice but to use it.

 For walking recovery, supported treadmill systems allow patients to practice stepping patterns while gradually reducing physical assistance.
 The repetition strengthens neural circuits controlling leg movement.